 If your primary web application is configured with a path-based site collection with AAM , use the value in Row 5 (Primary web application URL) of Table 5c: Primary web application (path-based site collection with AAM).

-In the Use a computer name or IP address to connect to the published server box, optionally type the IP address or the fully qualified domain name (FQDN) of the primary web application or network load balancer, and then click Next.
+In the Use a computer name or IP address to connect to the published server box, optionally enter the IP address or the fully qualified domain name (FQDN) of the primary web application or network load balancer, and then select Next.

 If TMG can resolve the primary web application using the host name you provided in the previous step, you do not have to perform this step.

 In the Public Name Details dialog box, accept the default setting on the Accept requests for menu.
-In the Public name text box, type the host name of your External URL (for example, "sharepoint.adventureworks.com"), and then click Next.
-This is the host name in the external URL that SharePoint Online will use to connect with your SharePoint Server farm.
+In the Public name text box, enter the host name of your External URL (for example, "sharepoint.adventureworks.com"), and then select Next.
+This is the host name in the external URL that SharePoint in Microsoft 365 will use to connect with your SharePoint Server farm.

 |The External URL is recorded in Row 3 (External URL) of Table 3: Public Domain Info in the SharePoint Hybrid worksheet.|